d12frosted/elpa-mirror/gnu/bbdb-readme.txt

 sender and/or recipients of a message.
 If bbdb-mua-pop-up is non-nil, the matching records are also displayed in a continuously updated BBDB window,

-The behavior of bbdb-mua-auto-update is controlled by bbdb-mua-auto-update-p.
+The behavior of bbdb-mua-auto-update is controlled by bbdb-mua-auto-action.
-This may take the same values as bbdb-mua-update-interactive-p (except read).
+This may take the same values as bbdb-mua-interactive-action (except read).
 Binding this to a function is often most helpful for noninteractive use.
-For example, you may want to bind bbdb-mua-auto-update-p to the function bbdb-select-message,  see bbdb-accept-message-alist and bbdb-ignore-message-alist.
-If a message is accepted by bbdb-select-message, the actual action performed by BBDB (i.e., the return value of bbdb-select-message) is given by bbdb-update-records-p.
+For example, you may want to bind bbdb-mua-auto-action to the function bbdb-select-message,  see bbdb-accept-message-alist and bbdb-ignore-message-alist.
+If a message is accepted by bbdb-select-message, the actual action performed by BBDB (i.e., the return value of bbdb-select-message) is given by bbdb-mua-action.

 ==================================================================